-The Science & Technology Program (S&T) provides scientific, certification, and analytical support services to the agricultural community to improve the quality, wholesomeness, and marketing of agricultural products domestically and internationally.
-S&T supports AMS and other USDA Agencies, Federal and State agencies, and private sector food and agricultural industries.
-S&T is organized into three divisions: Laboratory Approval & Testing Division (LATD); Monitoring Programs Division (MPD); and the Plant Variety Protection Office (PVPO); and the Seed Regulatory and Testing Division (SRTD).
+The Science & Technology Program (S&T) provides scientific, certification and analytical services to the agricultural community to improve the quality, wholesomeness and marketing of agricultural products domestically and internationally.
+S&T provides support to USDA Agencies, Federal and State agencies, and private sector food and agricultural industries.
+S&T is organized into four divisions: Laboratory Approval & Testing Division (LATD); Monitoring Programs Division (MPD); the Plant Variety Protection Office (PVPO); and the Seed Regulatory and Testing Division (SRTD).

 Our Laboratory Approval and Testing Division provides lab testing and approval services to facilitate domestic and international marketing of food and agricultural commodities.
-The National Science Laboratories (NSL) is a fee-for-service lab network utilized by both industry and government.
-Through laboratories located in Gastonia, NC; Blakely and Dawson, GA; and Winter Haven, FL, NSL provides chemical, microbiological, and bio-molecular analyses on food and agricultural commodities.
-We also approve, or accredit, labs to perform testing services in support of domestic and international trade.
+The National Science Laboratories (NSL) is a fee-for-service lab network used by both industry and government with locations in Gastonia, NC, and Blakely and Dawson, GA.
+NSL provides chemical, microbiological, and bio-molecular analyses on food and agricultural commodities.
+We also approve, or accredit, laboratories to perform testing services in support of domestic and international trade.

 Our Monitoring Programs Division administers the Pesticide Data Program (PDP).
-PDP is a national pesticide residue data program.
-Through cooperation with State agriculture departments and other Federal agencies, PDP manages the collection, analysis, data entry, and reporting of pesticide residues on agricultural commodities in the U.S. food supply, with an emphasis on those commodities highly consumed by infants and children.
+PDP is a national pesticide residue monitoring program and provides a comprehensive pesticide residue database.
+PDP manages the collection, analysis, data entry and reporting of pesticide residues on agricultural commodities in the U.S. food supply, with an emphasis on those commodities highly consumed by infants and children.
+The program is implemented through cooperation with State agriculture departments and other Federal agencies.
 PDP data are used primarily by the U.S. Environmental Protection Agency to conduct ongoing evaluations of consumers’ dietary exposure to pesticides.

 Our Plant Variety Protection Office provides intellectual property protection to breeders of new varieties of seeds and tubers.
 We examine new applications and grant certificates that protect varieties for 20 years (25 years for vines and trees).
 The certificates are recognized worldwide and allow faster filing of foreign PVP applications.
 Certificate owners have exclusive rights to market and sell their varieties, manage the use of their varieties by other breeders, and enjoy legal protection of their work.

 Science & Technology Program